salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

 # ✨ About the Project

-`Three App` is a side project created to explore and experiment with different development tools and tech stacks for learning purposes.
+`Three App` is a side project built to explore and experiment with different dev tools and tech stacks for learning purposes.

 ::: warning ⚠️ Disclaimer
 This project/package is **experimental** and not production-ready.